argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Show version on the web page.

+*   Be able to enable verbose server logging and disable it.

 *   Add info that describe output is accessible in shell via Alt+Shift+Q.

 *   Test with lots of data - is there any issues with races between user input and server response?